0

 Ref.
 4445, Elgin 27 jewel model “H”, 10k gold filled bezel, stainless steel back

 Notes: Substantial 28 x 28 mm square case, 10k gold filled bezel with stainless steel back, made by Star Watch Case Co. of Michigan (ref.
 4445).
 Sold as Elgin’s 27 jewel Thin-Thin “H” model.
 Offered in both yellow gold (ref.
 4445 W) and white gold (ref.
 4445 Y) cases; the white gold version is rarer.
 Elgin ref.
 4445 has a unique place in watch history: it is the only American made full rotor automatic watch in a square or rectangular case.
+Difficult to find these with a nice dial.
 Watches with “Y” or “W” after the 4 digit case number follow the numbering system Elgin used to describe different color cases.
+See our YouTube video discussing these watches.

 ✧⋄⋆⋅⋆⋄✧